-The graduate program can be traced to March 1935, when the State Board of Education opened negotiations with the University of Michigan to give graduate courses on Northern's campus during the summer.
+NMU's graduate programs trace back to March 1935, when the State Board of Education opened negotiations with the University of Michigan to give graduate courses on Northern's campus during the summer.
 Beginning in the summer of 1938, Northern offered graduate courses under a cooperative plan with the University of Michigan.
-Under this program, approximately one-half of the members of Northern's faculty were approved by the University of Michigan to teach graduate courses and some 100 courses were offered.
-Courses were offered by both Northern and Michigan faculty.
-Students were required to spend a summer on the Michigan campus.
-For this work, they received a master's degree from the University of Michigan.
+Under this program, approximately one-half of the members of Northern's faculty were approved by the University of Michigan to teach graduate courses, and some 100 courses were offered by both Northern and Michigan faculty.
+Students were required to spend a summer on the Michigan campus and received a master's degree from the University of Michigan.

 Authority to establish an independent program was granted by action of the State Board of Education on Oct.
 12, 1957.
 This authority went into effect on September 1, 1960.
 By the same action, Central, Eastern and Western Universities were authorized to set up autonomous programs.